LucaCanali/Miscellaneous/Spark_Notes/Spark_MapInArrow.md

 and the related PR [#34505](https://github.com/apache/spark/pull/34505)

-- The main idea about this is that bypassing the conversion to Pandas can improve the performance, in particular when dealing with arrays and complex datatypes where Pandas conversion introduces a performance penalty.
+- The main idea about this is that bypassing the conversion to Pandas can improve the performance, in particular when dealing with arrays and complex datatypes where Pandas conversion introduces a performance penalty

+- Libraries other than Pandas can be used for data processing in the (vectorized) UDF
-- The [Awkward array library](https://awkward-array.readthedocs.io/en/latest/index.html) is used instead of Pandas to handle data processing.
+  - The [Awkward array library](https://awkward-array.readthedocs.io/en/latest/index.html) is used instead of Pandas to handle data processing for the tests reported here.

+- The tests reported here, detail a 4x speedup on a particular use case: squaring numerical arrays

+Limitations and other discussions:
+- mapInArrow will serialize and deserialize all the columns of the DataFrame, which could add an overhead if you need to process just a few columns
-Other doc: See also discussion in PR [#26783](https://github.com/apache/spark/pull/26783) on a previous test proposal for extended Spark Arrow UDF.
+- See also discussion in PR [#26783](https://github.com/apache/spark/pull/26783) on a previous test proposal for extended Spark Arrow UDF

 ## Some basic performance tests comparing MapInArrow and MapInPandas